Flights cancelled as UK thunderstorm warnings in force

 Slow moving thunderstorms are also forecast for the west of Northern Ireland and much of Scotland.

 The Met Office warns power cuts and flooding of homes could occur, along with cancellations to trains and bus services.
+Spray and sudden flooding could also lead to difficult driving conditions and some road closures.

 The Environment Agency has issued 14 flood alerts across the Midlands, such is the concern over heavy showers could produce large amounts of surface water.